Rural Working Hubs

 KNOW WHAT YOU’RE GETTING INTO

 For people who’ve lived in cities and suburbs their whole lives, rural living will be a rude awakening.
 Forget grabbing a coffee from your favorite roaster.
 There may only be one in town and it could be a 45-minute drive away.
 It could also be a family business that isn’t used to people working there, so if you want to get out of the house one day and work at the coffee shop, you may need to reconsider.
 You can forget about a half-decent slice of pizza, a quality burrito, a good kebab, or late-night Chinese food runs.
-The more rural people live, the more they tend to cook at home, and the less restaurant options exist around them.
+The more rural people live, the more they tend to cook at home, and the fewer restaurant options exist around them.
 Delivery services have definitely increased rural citizens’ access to stuff, but be prepared for it to take longer to get to you.
 Few services will offer same-day delivery.
-Because remote work requires robust broadband connection, this makes it a problem for rural areas that often lack high speed internet.
+Because remote work requires robust broadband connection, this could be problematic for workers who live in rural areas that often lack high speed internet.
 Probably most worrying of all is rural areas have the least access to essential services like hospitals.
 None of these facts are meant to dissuade you from moving to the country, but it’s important to be aware of the challenges that exist.

 The best way to approach these challenges is to see them as opportunities.
 Opportunities to improve your cooking skills, your handyman skills, your first-aid skills, your ability to entertain yourself.
 Work on making your home as cozy and representative of you as possible; something that city-dwellers who move apartments every year rarely do.
 You need to rethink the way you go about daily life.
 If you’re constantly expecting the same resources you’d find in a city, you’re only going to be disappointed.